Per-pixel lighting: Hardware rendering

 Real-time applications, such as video games, usually implement per-pixel lighting through the use of pixel shaders, allowing the GPU hardware to process the effect.
 The scene to be rendered is first rasterized onto a number of buffers storing different types of data to be used in rendering the scene, such as depth, normal direction, and diffuse color.
 Then, the data is passed into a shader and used to compute the final appearance of the scene, pixel-by-pixel.

 Deferred shading is a per-pixel shading technique that has recently become feasible for games.
 With deferred shading, a "g-buffer" is used to store all terms needed to shade a final scene on the pixel level.
 The format of this data varies from application to application depending on the desired effect, and can include normal data, positional data, specular data, diffuse data, emissive maps and albedo, among others.
 Using multiple render targets, all of this data can be rendered to the g-buffer with a single pass, and a shader can calculate the final color of each pixel based on the data from the g-buffer in a final "deferred pass".
+Because deferred shading assumes only one visible fragment per pixel sample, transparent objects are generally handled in a separate forward pass.

+Forward+ (also known as tiled forward shading) is an evolution that adds a light culling stage using compute shaders to the forward rendering pipeline.
+By culling lights into screen-space tiles, it can support thousands of lights while maintaining support for transparency and multisample anti-aliasing (MSAA).
+Clustered shading is a further refinement that subdivides the view frustum into 3D clusters to handle depth discontinuities more efficiently.